Head of RE : Mr I Parker i.parker@kirkburtonmiddleschool.co.uk

 Enquiries and questions

 The school welcomes enquiries or questions about RE.
-In the first instance parents should contact their child’s class teacher or the RE co-ordinator (Mr Parker).
+In the first instance parents should contact their child’s class teacher or the Head of RE/PSHCE.

 What career…?